EvaJF/AdvisIL/README.md

 In this repository, we share the code for reproducing the results of our article "AdvisIL - A Class-Incremental Learning Advisor" accepted at WACV 2023.
 This repository also aims at facilitating contributions to the set of reference experiments used by AdvisIL's recommender system.

-**How to cite :**
-Feillet Eva, Petit Gégoire, Popescu Adrian, Reyboz Marina, Hudelot Céline, "AdvisIL - A Class-Incremental Learning Advisor", _Winter Conference on Applications of Computer Vision_, January 2023, Waikoloa, USA.

 **Abstract**

-> Recent class-incremental learning methods combine deep neural architectures and learning algorithms to handle streaming data under memory and computational constraints.
+_Recent class-incremental learning methods combine deep neural architectures and learning algorithms to handle streaming data under memory and computational constraints.
 The performance of existing methods varies depending on the characteristics of the incremental process.
 To date, there is no other approach than to test all pairs of learning algorithms and neural architectures on the training data available at the start of the learning process to select a suited algorithm-architecture combination.
 To tackle this problem, in this article, we introduce AdvisIL, a method which takes as input the main characteristics of the incremental process (memory budget for the deep model, initial number of classes, size of incremental steps) and recommends an adapted pair of learning algorithm and neural architecture.
 The recommendation is based on a similarity between the user-provided settings and a large set of pre-computed experiments.
 AdvisIL makes class-incremental learning easier, since users do not need to run cumbersome experiments to design their system.
 We evaluate our method on four datasets under six incremental settings and three deep model sizes.
 We compare six algorithms and three deep neural architectures.
-Results show that AdvisIL has better overall performance than any of the individual combinations of a learning algorithm and a neural architecture.
+Results show that AdvisIL has better overall performance than any of the individual combinations of a learning algorithm and a neural architecture._

 <img
   src="captions/advisIL_principle.png"